 More at College of Operating Department Practitioners, codp.org.uk and Health and Care Professions Council, hcpc-uk.org.

 Orthoptists diagnose and treat visual problems involving eye movement and alignment.
 They may also screen school children.

-You'll need a three- or four-year full-time university degree and registration with the Health and Care Professions Council.
+You'll need a three- or four-year full-time university degree (or have completed a two-year graduate entry programme) and registration with the Health and Care Professions Council.